CSergienko/unisa-pandoc-boilerplate/README.md

 - Knowledge of the command line.
 - An Apple computer, because this wasn't hipster enough already.

-Both of these requirements can be installed through Homebrew and Brew Cask.
+Both Pandoc and BasicTeX can be installed through Homebrew and Brew Cask.

 # TODO:
 - Create a LaTeX style which conforms to UNISA's requirements.